calebong/calebong.github.io/index.md

        dropped 0.8% in morning trading Wednesday, reversing earlier intraday gains of as much as 1%, after the Wall Street Journal reported that the social-media and metaverse company looked to divide lawmakers along party lines to forestall any bipartisan attempt to install tougher rules on social-media platforms.
 Citing people described as familiar with the conversations, the report said Facebook's Washington team called Republican lawmakers to push the narrative that former Facebook employee and whistleblower Frances Haugen was trying to help Democrats, while at the same time calling Democrats to warn them that Republicans were focused on Facebook's decision to ban expressions of support for Kyle Rittenhouse, who was charged with killing two people during civil unrest in Wisconsin, and later acquitted.
 The report said Chief Executive Mark Zuckerberg told employees not to apologize.
 Meta's stock has gained 1.2% over the past three months and has rallied 25.8% this year, while the S&amp;P 500
         SPX,
         +0.14%
-       has advanced 9.8% in the past three months and has run up 27.4% in 2021., Analysts at Wedbush point to three catalysts, including China demand, that could drive Tesla stock higher in 2022.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       , Tomi Kilgore is MarketWatch's deputy investing and corporate news editor and is based in New York.
+       has advanced 9.8% in the past three months and has run up 27.4% in 2021., Elon Musk sold another $1 billion worth of Tesla Inc. stock Tuesday, as he closes in on his goal of divesting 10% of his stake in the electric-vehicle maker.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            , Tomi Kilgore is MarketWatch's deputy investing and corporate news editor and is based in New York.
 You can follow him on Twitter @TomiKilgore. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> https://tradingeconomics.com/united-states/currency </td>